 Visiting Faculty Program in Applied and Computational Mathematics

-The Visiting Faculty Program in Applied and Computational Mathematics is designed to expand the range of Pacific Northwest National Laboratory/university collaborations, and increase the strength of the applied and computational mathematics community holistically.
+The Visiting Faculty Program in Applied and Computational Mathematics is designed to expand the range of PNNL/university collaborations and increase the strength of the applied and computational mathematics community holistically.

-Selected faculty are hosted at PNNL, and supported by Laboratory staff throughout the duration of their limited-term research project.
+Selected faculty members are hosted at PNNL and supported by Laboratory staff throughout the duration of their limited-term research projects.
 Such collaborations create mutual awareness and advocacy for research occurring at each partner institution.

-PNNL's capabilities in cutting-edge applied and computational mathematics research, as well as recent and ongoing involvement in high profile, multi-center programs, ensure ample opportunities to engage in new and existing programs.
-Examples of potential research areas include:
+PNNL's capabilities in cutting-edge applied and computational mathematics research, as well as recent and ongoing involvement in high-profile, multi-center programs, assure ample opportunities to engage in new and existing programs.
+Examples of potential research areas include the following:

-- DOE Advanced Scientific Computing Research (ASCR) Mathematical Multifaceted Integrated Capabilities Center (MMICCs)
+- DOE Advanced Scientific Computing Research (ASCR) Mathematical Multifaceted Integrated Capabilities Centers (MMICCs)

 - Collaboratory of Mathematics for Mesoscopic Modeling of Materials (CM4)

 - Multifaceted Mathematics for Complex Energy Systems (M2ACS)